microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/containedag/readme.md

-# SQL Server 2022 Demo for Contained Availability Group
+# Exercises for Contained Availability Groups for SQL Server 2022

 These are instructions to setup and demonstrate a contained availability group in SQL Server 2022.
 This demo will use an Availability Group (AG) without a cluster and no built-in DNS resolution.
 Therefore there are some manual steps to make this work you would not normally have to do with an AG setup with clustering on Windows.
 This will require you to perform more manual steps but allows you to setup an contained AG with no Windows Clustering or Windows domain.